10 ways American unis are different from UK unis

 Games are fiercely competitive and attending big matches is the highlight of many students' terms.

-This is something you might have spotted in US TV shows and movies.
+This is something you might have spotted in American TV shows and movies.
 Many US college students share a bedroom in university halls with a roommate (and sometimes more than one).

 US universities are keen to foster a welcoming community, and having a roommate is an ideal way to make friends.

-This is pretty unheard of in the UK (although it does happen in some universities) – for most students, their main worry is whether to go for an en suite or not.
+This is pretty unheard of in the UK (although it does happen in some universities).
+For most students, their main worry is whether to go for an en suite or not when living in halls.

-Many UK halls of residents are uncatered, meaning students make their own food in the kitchens provided, which is much rarer in the US – most students eat their meals in a cafeteria.
+Many UK halls of residents are uncatered, meaning students make their own food in the kitchens provided.
+This is much rarer in the US – most students eat their meals in a cafeteria.

 Credit: Jacob Lund – Shutterstock